python/typing_extensions/doc/index.rst

    If *repr* is provided, it will be used for the :meth:`~object.__repr__` of the sentinel object.
 If not provided, *name* will be used.
-   Only the initial definition of the sentinel can configure *repr*.

    All sentinels with the same *name* and *module_name* have the same identity.
    Sentinel objects are tested using :py:ref:`is`.